elamaran619/amazon-quicksight-user-guide/doc_source/connecting-to-saas-data-sources.md

 1. On the **Your Data Sets** page, choose **New data set**\.

 1. In the **FROM NEW DATA SOURCES** section of the **Create a Data Set** page, choose the icon that represents the SaaS you want to use\.
-For example, Adobe Analytics or GitHub\.
+For example, you might choose Adobe Analytics or GitHub\.

    For sources using OAuth, the connector takes you to the SaaS site to authorize the connection before letting you create the data source\.
 A screen similar to one of the following appears:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/new-saas-data-source-name-only.png)